 To get to the summit, the hike trailhead commences near Villa Prešeren at the base of the hill.
 Follow the signs up the path until you get to Grajski vrt, then turn left to arrive at the summit.
 The hike should take around 20 mins or so, depending on how quickly you walk and how many times you stop to take in the view!

-Once the sunsets you can choose one of the amazing Bled restaurants for dinner.
+Once the sun has set you can choose one of the amazing Bled restaurants for dinner.
 Slovenian food is very meat and cheese heavy, so if you’re veggie or vegan like me, try this amazing Thai Restaurant!
 I had the green curry and it was flavorful and delicious.

 DAY #2 | Lake Bled Itinerary